 Meet Helmut.
 Hand him sticky note with plate number.
 Watch in awe as he makes our plates.
 Receive two shiny new license plates.
 How to attach?
 Helmut to the rescue!
 Pull car across street to Autoschilde shop.
 Helmut removes Swiss plates with tools.

 Return to Kfz-Zulassungsstelle with German and Swiss plates.
 Take ticket, wait.
 Meet with nice employee.
 Show receipt for €56 for German plates, hand over German and Swiss plates, receive back German plates only.

 German plates now have two pretty round stickers.
 Receive official letter to send Swiss “DMV” proving VW now registered in Germany.
 Return to Autoschilde shop across street.
 Give plates back to Helmut, who has bolted new, larger holders to our car during our absence.
 Watch as he pops in new license plates.
 Talk horses for a spell – he’s buying two Franches-Montagnes from Switzerland.
 Also has Quarter Horses!
 Thank Helmut.
 Pay €22 for license plates.
 Drive away in street-legal, German-registered VW.

-February 29th, 3 pm – Tally up cost to register Swiss car in Germany.
+February 29th, 3 pm – Tally up cost of registering non-Eu car in Germany.

 - TÜV regular inspection (Hauptuntersuchung mit einer Abgasuntersuchung , Dieselmotor) – €98.90